 Let’s be honest, nobody likes to admit that their personal life is suffering because of how much they’re working.
 At the beginning of your career, it can be very tempting to put your foot on the gas pedal and never ease up.
 But even if you love your job with all your heart – you need a break.

 Take it when the opportunity arises.

-As a freelancer, you need to learn to say no and also turn down freelance work when you simply cannot take on.
+As a freelancer, you need to learn to say no and turn down freelance work when you simply cannot take it on.
 It’s important that you manage a healthy work-life balance.

 So: Don’t sacrifice your sleep.
 Be there for your friends and family.
 Burning yourself out after a couple of years of freelancing is the easiest way to make sure your career doesn’t go far.